 Hi, thanks for stopping by!

 I’m Sophie Brabenec, an Aussie actress, with Czech, French and Irish descent.

-To go back a bit; I was born and raised in Melbourne, with my mum and grandma encouraging a great appreciation for performance, the arts, story telling and adventure from an early age.
-My mum was an actress back in the day, and, in a fun bit of trivia, we even trained at the same drama school – The National Theatre – thirty years apart.
+I was born and raised in the city of Melbourne by my mum and grandma – both superb story-tellers; passionate, expressive, articulate & deeply invested in the arts and culture.
+My mum was an actress back in the day, and, in a fun fact, we even trained at the same drama school – The National Theatre – thirty years apart.
 My childhood holds very fond memories of Sunday afternoons at my Grandma’s, watching ‘the midday movie’, often in black and white, inspired by the likes of Shirley Temple, Dean Martin, Mickey Rooney, Jerry Lewis and Elvis (oh Elvis!).

 I also loved jamming out with my keyboard and recorder, creating mix tapes for my family in the back sun room as a kid.
 Not much has changed here, with a life-long love of singing, songwriting and music.
 I’ve fancied myself as an ’emcee’ of sorts, the kind that rhymes over a beat, with the stage name – Miss Seboo.
 I once played in an electro funk band, named Zun, and over the years have recorded both independently and on other people’s tracks.
 In recent times, I’ve continued with this ‘special skill’, performing with an improv hip hop group, ‘The Ghost Face Kittens’, born out of Second City, Hollywood.

-My career started not long out of drama school, cast in a small, but noteworthy role as a cagey receptionist in Australian indie feature, ‘The Independent‘, distributed nationally.
+My acting career started not long out of drama school, cast in a small, but noteworthy role as a cagey receptionist in Australian indie feature, ‘The Independent‘, distributed nationally.
 Not long after this, pretty green in the world of professional acting, with an EU passport in hand, I decided to see what opportunities might be overseas, so, I relocated to Brixton, London, a vibrant and culturally rich Caribbean influenced suburb and spent four years navigating my way into the world of English stage and film and building up the start of a resume.